OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B02.md

 ### Exercise 1 Set up your Microsoft 365 Subscription

 To run your application in Microsoft Teams, you'll need a Microsoft 365 subscription.
 In this exercise you'll acquire a free developer subscription and configure it so you can easily upload Teams applications.

 #### Step 1: Get a tenant

 If you don't yet have a tenant, please join the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) to get a free one.
 Your tenant includes 25 [E5 user licenses](https://www.microsoft.com/microsoft-365/enterprise/compare-office-365-plans) and can be renewed as long as you keep developing!

-Click "Join now" to begin.
+Select "Join now" to begin.
 ![Signup](../Assets/01-003-JoinM365DevProgram1.png)

-Log in with any Microsoft personal or work and school account, enter your information, and click "Next".
+Log in with any Microsoft personal or work and school account, enter your information, and select "Next".
 You will have an opportunity to choose what kind of "sandbox" you want; the "Instant sandbox" is recommended.

 ![Signup](../Assets/01-004-JoinM365DevProgram2.png)